Epidemic models in measure spaces: persistence, concentration and oscillations: Main results

 As a special case, for all $\ep>0$ small enough and all $i=1,..,p$ one has

 {where $J$ is the set defined as

 } \end{theorem}

 The above theorem states that the function $I(t,\dd x)$ concentrates on the set of points $\{x_i,\;i\in J\}$ (see Corollary \ref{CORO-conv} below).
-Here Assumption \ref{as:reg-bound} on the uniform positiveness of the measure $I_0(\dd x)$ around the points $x_i$ is not satisfied in general, and the measure $I$ concentrates on $\alpha^{-1}(\alpha^*)$ as {predicted by} Theorem \ref{thm:measures}, but not necessarily on $\alpha^{-1}(\alpha^*)\cap \gamma^{-1}(\gamma^*)$ as {would have been given by} Proposition~\ref{prop:local-survival}.

-{In Figure \ref{Fig7} we provide a precise example of this non-standard behavior.
-The function $\alpha(x)$ is chosen to have two maxima $x_1=-0.5 $ and $x_2=0.5$; the precise definition of $\alpha(x)$ is
+Here Assumption \ref{as:reg-bound} on the uniform positiveness of the measure $I_0(\dd x)$ around the points $x_i$ is not satisfied in general, and {therefore} the measure $I$ concentrates on $\{\alpha(x)=\alpha^*\}$ as {predicted by} Theorem \ref{thm:measures}, but not necessarily on $\{\alpha(x)=\alpha^*\}\cap \{\gamma(x)=\gamma^*\}$ as {would have been given by} Proposition~\ref{prop:local-survival}. {In Figure \ref{Fig7} we provide a precise example of this non-standard behavior.}